DannieBGoode/criptomo/_pages/en/en-calculator.md

 ## Bitcoin Calculator Instructions

-### How to calculate your profit / loss with the crypto profit calculator
+### How to calculate your cryptocurrency profit / loss with the crypto profit calculator app

 With this crypto profit calculator you can find out what profit you could have obtained by investing in Bitcoin and other cryptocurrencies in time.